 This part of ISA-95 defines transactions in terms of information exchanges between applications performing business and manufacturing activities associated with Levels 3 and 4.
 The exchanges are intended to enable information collection, retrieval, transfer and storage in support of Enterprise-Control system integration.
 This part of ISA-95 is consistent with the ISA-95.00.02 and ISA-95.00.04 object models attributes.
 This standard also defines transactions that specify how to exchange the objects defined in ISA-95.00.02, ISA-95.00.04 and this standard.
 Other uses of the transaction model are not defined in this part.

 The models covered in this standard are:

+Hierarchy Scope Model

 Personnel Model

 Equipment Model

 Physical Asset Mode

 Material Model

 Process Segment Model